WarwickCyberSoc/newsletter-generator/README.md

 ### Sections
 You can split your newsletter into multiple sections.
-This is useful for sections which don't often change, e.g. sponsorships, signatures.
+This is useful for sections which don't often change, e.g. sponsorships.
 To do this,
 {{ section }} somewhere in your main markdown file.
 The script will look for a file called section.md, and insert it into the newsletter before converting it to HTML.